agrawalaayushi/netlify-cms-editor-component-video/README.md

 # netlify-cms-editor-component-video

 This package provide a Video component for [Netlify CMS](https://www.netlifycms.org/) editor widget ready to drop in your Netlify CMS projects.
-[video-shortcode] plugin is used for video shortcode processing.
+[Video shortcode](https://github.com/agrawalaayushi/gatsby-remark-video-shortcode) plugin is used for video shortcode processing in markdown.

 ---

 ## Installation